Jake-Young/AI-NI-Academy/README.md

 ## Tutorials In Progress :
 - Graphs and Visualising Data with Matplotlib/Seaborn
-- CNNs and Image Processing with Keras
+- CNNs and Image Processing with Keras, Tensorflow and PyTorch
 - Numpy library breakdown
 - Face Recognition with OpenCV
 - Gender Recognition from Images